adamdruppe/arsd/README.md

 Future release, 2024 or later.

-I will probably drop the existing support for gdc 6.
+Nothing is planned for it at this time.

 ## 11.0

-Released: Planned for 2023
+Released: Planned for May 2023

 arsd.core was added, causing a general build system break for users who download individual files: